-For a z/OS system where you install Zowe 1.8 or later for the first time, follow the instructions in Stage 3: Configure the Zowe runtime that describes how to Configuring the z/OS system for Zowe on page 126 and Configuring Zowe certificates on page 136.
+For a z/OS system where you install Zowe 1.8 or later for the first time, follow the instructions in Stage 3: Configure the Zowe runtime that describes how to configure the z/OS environment and create a keystore directory.

 If you have previously installed Zowe 1.8 or later, then you already have an instance directory that needs to be updated.
 If you have not installed Zowe 1.8 or later before, you will need to create an instance directory to be able to launch Zowe.
-For instructions, see Creating and configuring the Zowe instance directory on page 150.
+For instructions, see Creating and configuring the Zowe instance directory.

 Zowe has two started tasks that need to be installed and configured ready to be started.
-These are the Zowe server, see Installing and starting the Zowe started task (ZWESVSTC) on page 156 and the Zowe cross memory server, see Installing and configuring the Zowe cross memory server (ZWESISTC) on page 146.
+These are the Zowe server, see Installing the Zowe started task (ZWESVSTC) and the Zowe cross memory server, see Installing and configuring the Zowe cross memory server (ZWESISTC).